TranquilMarmot/FuzzyComic/README.md

 ## About

 FuzzyComic is a **simple** comic reader, tailored for use on touch-screen devices.
+It currently runs on Windows, Linux, and macOS.

-Currently, it is capable of reading [`.cbz` (comic book zip) and `.cbr` (comic book rar)](https://en.wikipedia.org/wiki/Comic_book_archive) files.
-It will go through images in the archive in alphanumerical order.
+Currently, FuzzyComic is capable of reading [`.cbz` (comic book zip) and `.cbr` (comic book rar)](https://en.wikipedia.org/wiki/Comic_book_archive) and `.pdf` files.
+It will go through images in archives in alphanumerical order.

-It does _not_ have any fancy library or comics detection built-in.
+Double-tap the middle of the screen to open up the main menu.
+FuzzyComic does _not_ have any fancy library or comics detection built-in.
 It simply opens the files you tell it to.

-It has a small progress bar on the bottom of the screen, and a configurable background color.
+There is a small progress bar on the bottom of the screen, and a configurable background color.

 <img src="Images/ui.png" width="500px">
 <img src="Images/ui-reading.png" width="500px">

 ## Running

-First, you will need to [download .NET Core](https://dotnet.microsoft.com/download) for your operating system.
+First, you will need to [install .NET Core](https://dotnet.microsoft.com/download) for your operating system.

 Before running, you'll have to install dependencies with